Tilman Hausherr: Website

 Hausherr's website contains a large section critical of Scientology, including the "Scientology celebrities FAQ", as well as the "FAQ: Scientology in Germany" (2001).
 He has also contributed updates on the activities of the Church of Scientology to the magazine Berliner Dialog, published until 2005 by the non-profit organization Dialog Zentrum Berlin e.V.
 Hausherr was quoted in Religion Online as stating on his Web site: "Scientology is evil; its techniques evil; its practice a serious threat to the community, medically, morally and socially."

 In 1998, attorneys representing the Church of Scientology sent a letter to Hausherr, telling him to remove altered Scientology images from his Web site.
-Hausherr had parodied copyright-protected images belonging to the Church including changing the Scientology "S" to a dollar sign, as well as elongating the nose of the president of the organization, an image intended to evoke comparison to Pinocchio.
+Hausherr had parodied copyright-protected images belonging to the Church including changing the "S" in the Scientology symbol to a dollar sign, as well as elongating the nose of the president of the organization, an image intended to evoke comparison to Pinocchio.
 In the course of the dispute Compuserve, which was hosting the pages and altered images, blocked his website for terms of service violations.
 Hausherr defended his site, saying "It's just a page making fun of Scientology--it's a form of art.
 Parodies are allowed under German and U.S. law."